harlydurbin/bovine_demo/README.md

     + Variants restricted to biallelic SNPs using `GATK SelectVariants`
     + Site-level filtering annotated using `GATK VariantFiltration` then failing variants removed using `GATK SelectVariants`
     + Genotype-level filtering & removal of all SNPs within 5 bp of an indel using `bcftools filter`
-5. Chromosome-by-chromosome files concatenated to one whole-genome file using `bcftools concat`
+5. Chromosome-by-chromosome files concatenated in order to one whole-genome file using `bcftools concat`
-6. Whole-genome file sorted by `bcftools sort` (because I accidentally concatenated chromosomes in the wrong order in the previous step :sweat_smile:)
 6. Duplicate samples identified using `king` then removed in `source_functions/find_dups.snakefile`